w-bonelli/w-bonelli.github.io/_posts/2020-9-26-functions-of-loss.md

 > impugn the security of that to which we've given our allegiance.[^1]

 We need not wait for some proto-AGI with an insufficiently nuanced objective function to witness the influence of intelligent forces larger than ourselves on our lives.
-What is a state, a corporation, a political party, an organized religion, an academic institution, a newsroom, or one's local chapter of the Rotary Club if not a suprahuman agent?
+What is a state, a corporation, a political party, an academic institution, a newsroom, or one's local chapter of the Rotary Club if not a suprahuman agent?
 That these entities string humans together in causal chains rather than cells or transistors is immaterial.

 If super-intelligence exceeds every human capacity, these are not that.
 Gould and Lewontin warn: